Blog Layout

 Comparing Heparin and Coumadin

-Each of these medications is an anticoagulant that helps stops your blood from thickening too much (clotting).)
+Each of these medications is an anticoagulant that helps stop your blood from thickening too much (clotting).)
 Clots are natural structures that help seal wounds both inside and outside the body.
 However, unnecessary clots can cause serious complications.
 Blood thinners simply disrupt your body's natural clotting process.
 Heparin and coumadin inhibit this process in different ways.

 Warfarin Therapy in Seniors